History of the Church of Nosso Senhor do Bonfim in Salvador

 História da Igreja de Nosso Senhor do Bonfim

-The Chapel of Senhor do Bonfim, located in the city of Setúbal, Portugal, has a history dating back to the 17th century.
+The Chapel of Senhor do Bonfim, located in Setúbal, Portugal, has a history dating back to the 17th century.
+The chapel, built in 1669 and initially known as “Guardian Angel”, came to be called Church of Senhor do Bonfim.

-He swore that if he survived, he would bring back to Brazil images of Senhor Jesus do Bonfim and Nossa Senhora da Guia.
-Thus, on 18 April 1745, a replica of the image was brought from his native Setúbal and the construction of the Church of Senhor do Bonfim began.
-At the same time, the cult of Senhor do Bonfim and Nossa Senhora da Guia began with the creation of the Brotherhood of Devotion to Senhor Bom Jesus do Bonfim, recognised by Archbishop Dom José Botelho de Matos.
+Theodózio Rodrigues de Faria, a naval captain and devout believer, vowed that, should he survive a storm, he would bring the statues of Senhor Jesus do Bonfim and Nossa Senhora da Guia to Brazil.
+On 18 April 1745, a replica was brought from Setúbal, marking the start of the church’s construction and the worship of Senhor do Bonfim and Nossa Senhora da Guia.
+The Brotherhood of Devotion to Senhor Bom Jesus do Bonfim was established, recognised by Archbishop Dom José Botelho de Matos.

 Igreja do Bonfim e seu entorno, em gravura de 1859